isaacnovaes/notes/udemy-angular-notes.md

   change
 - If your component has no inputs, or you use it without providing any inputs, the framework will not call ngOnChanges()
 - The method receives a `SimpleChanges` object of current and previous property values
+- `This happens frequently, so any operation you perform here impacts performance significantly`
+- Be careful while using objects as data-biding inputs.
+The change is assigned to the object reference, not the object value(s).
+So if only a property from the object changes, `ngOnChanges` will not fire, because the object reference did not change

 ### `ngOnInit()`

 #### Initialize the directive or component after Angular first displays the data-bound properties (here data-bound properties are ready to use) and sets the directive or component's input properties

 - Called once, after the first ngOnChanges(). ngOnInit() is still called even when ngOnChanges() is not (which is the case when there are no template-bound inputs).
-- Runs after the constructor
-- References may not be available, because it has not been rendered yet
+- References may not be available, because the component's view has not been rendered yet

 ### `ngOnDoCheck()`

 #### Detect and act upon changes that Angular can't or won't detect on its own

-- Run immediately after ngOnInit() on the first run, then called immediately after ngOnChanges() on every change detection run.
+- Run immediately after ngOnInit() on the first run, then called immediately after ngOnChanges() on every change detection run anywhere on the page.
+- `Beware!
+Called frequently!`

 ### `ngAfterContentInit()`

-#### Respond after Angular projects external content `children` into the component's view, or into the view that a directive is in
+#### Respond after Angular projects external content `children, <ng-content></ng-content>` projected into the component's view, or into the view that a directive is in

 - Called **once** after the first ngDoCheck()

 ### `ngAfterContentChecked()`

-#### Respond after Angular checks the content projected `children` into the directive or component
+#### Respond after Angular checks the content `children, <ng-content></ng-content>` projected  into the component's view, or into the view that a directive is in

 - Called after ngAfterContentInit() and every subsequent ngDoCheck()
+- `Beware!
+Called frequently!`

 ### `ngAfterViewInit()`

-#### Respond after Angular initializes the component's views and child views, or the view that contains the directive
+#### Respond after Angular initializes the component's views and child views `(components or HTML elements used inside component's view)`, or the view that contains the directive

 - Called once after the first ngAfterContentChecked()
-- References are available
+- `References are available`

 ### `ngAfterViewChecked()`

-#### Respond after Angular checks the component's views and child views, or the view that contains the directive
+#### Respond after Angular checks the component's views and child views `(components or HTML elements used inside component's view)`, or the view that contains the directive

 - Called after the ngAfterViewInit() and every subsequent ngAfterContentChecked()
+- `Beware!
+Called frequently!`

 ### `ngOnDestroy()`

 #### Cleanup just before Angular destroys the directive or component.
 Unsubscribe Observables and detach event handlers to avoid memory leaks

-- Called immediately before Angular destroys the directive or component
+- Called immediately `before` Angular destroys the directive or component

+#### DestroyRef

+In addition to ngOnDestroy(), you can inject Angular's DestroyRef and register callback functions to be called when the enclosing context is destroyed.
+This can be useful for building reusable utilities that require cleanup.

+If DestroyRef is injected in a component or directive, the callbacks run when that component or directive is destroyed.
+Otherwise the callbacks run when a corresponding injector is destroyed

 ## Services